tschecurity/Unit-9/README.md

 ## Notes

 I encountered an issue with appending the session ID to the end of the URL for hijacking fixation.
-I tried several query string name, such as PHSESSION, SESSION, etc. Eventually, I figured out the correct query string name.
+I tried several query string names, such as PHSESSION, SESSION, etc. Eventually, I figured out the correct query string name.